syncfusion-content/ej2-pdfviewer-docs/ej2-javascript/pdfviewer/ts/open-pdf-file/from-azure-blob-storage.md

 domainurl: ##DomainURL##
 ---

-# Open PDF files from Azure Blob Storage
+# Open PDF file from Azure Blob Storage

-To load a PDF files from Azure Blob Storage in a PDF Viewer, you can follow the steps below
+To load a PDF file from Azure Blob Storage in a PDF Viewer, you can follow the steps below

 **Step 1:** Create a Simple PDF Viewer Sample in Typescript